Risen: Movie Review

 (NOTE: SPOILER ALERT)

 Near the end of the movie, we see a truly touching scene where Jesus heals a diseased-ridden leper.
-If the scene were properly placed prior to the Resurrection, it would have been absolutely beautiful.
-However, the scene is placed after the Resurrection, when no such miracles occurred.
-One of the primary purposes for Jesus displaying His power to heal prior to the Resurrection was to prove that He was Who He claimed to be.
+It would have been better had the scene been placed prior to the Resurrection.
+One of the primary purposes for Jesus repeatedly displaying His power to heal prior to the Resurrection was in order to prove that He was Who He claimed to be.
 Late, the Resurrection is the final proof of that claim.

 The Miracles Prove Jesus Was Who He Said He Was